profetia/me/cv.typ

 == Activities
 #chiline()

+*Open Source Contributions*
+- *Contributor, The Rust Programming Language* #h(1fr) 2024/12 -- present
+  - Extended the exhaustive check for the `replace-if-let-with-match` refactor option of rust-analyzer in PR \#18797.
+  - Triage and fix issues for Clippy, the Rust linter, including bug fixes and improvements in PRs \#13888, \#13889, \#13891, \#14151, \#14204, \#14209, \#14210 and \#14237.

+*HPC Competitions*
-*ISC'24 Student Cluster Competition* #h(1fr) 2024/03 -- 2024/04\
+- *Team Leader, ISC'24 Student Cluster Competition* #h(1fr) 2024/03 -- 2024/04
-Team Leader #h(1fr) // Shanghai, China
   - Implemented GPU offloading and code optimization for microphysics, a climate simulation application derived from the ICON model, achieving strong scaling on CPU and a 200x acceleration on GPU.
   - Guided the team through MPI profiling and optimization, reducing the time spend on communication by 50%.

+*Student Organizations*
-*Geekpie Association* #h(1fr) 2022/08 -- 2023/07\
+- *Vice President, Geekpie Association* #h(1fr) 2022/08 -- 2023/07
-Vice President #h(1fr) // Shanghai, China
-\
   - Developed the frontend of Coursebench, a popular course-rating platform at ShanghaiTech University.
   - Organized events including Geekpie Games and Geekpie Linux Seminar, with more than 1,000 students participated.

+*Teachings*
-*School of Information Science and Technology* #h(1fr) 2023/02 -- 2023/06\
+- *Teaching Assistant, ShanghaiTech University* #h(1fr) 2023/02 -- 2023/06
-Teaching Assistant #h(1fr) // Shanghai, China
-\
-- CS100: Computer Programming, ShanghaiTech University
+  - CS100: Computer Programming, 2023 Spring
-- CS132: Software Engineering, ShanghaiTech University
+  - CS132: Software Engineering, 2023 Spring

-// *Office of Environment, Health and Safety* #h(1fr) 2022/09 -- 2022/11 \
-// Assistant Manager #h(1fr) // Shanghai, China
-// \

 == Projects
 #chiline()